sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 1. Our service was vulnerable to remote code execution - this could be either due to our own code being vulnerable (as was the case here) or an opensource package our app uses (from pip, npm, maven, nuget, etc.) being vulnerable
 2. Our service that we were **curl**'ing was running as **root** - so, not only could it read/write everything within the container's filesystem, but it was also root when it escaped out of the container to the host!
 3. The PodSpec had [**hostPID: true**](https://github.com/sysdiglabs/kraken-hunter-example-scenarios/blob/3da34f8429bd26b82a3ee2f052d2b654d308990f/k8s-manifests/04-security-playground-deployment.yaml#L18) as well as [privileged **securityContext**](https://github.com/sysdiglabs/kraken-hunter-example-scenarios/blob/3da34f8429bd26b82a3ee2f052d2b654d308990f/k8s-manifests/04-security-playground-deployment.yaml#L35) which allowed it to escape its container boundary (the Linux namespace it was being run in) to the host and then control that hosts's container runtime (bypassing Kubernetes and the [kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet)).
 That in turn lets it control all the other containers that happened to be running on that Node. !["diagram1"](instruction-images/diagram1.png)
-    1. The **nsenter** command lets us switch Linux namespaces - which containers use to isolate us from the other containers.
+    1. The `nsenter` command lets us switch Linux namespaces - which containers use to isolate us from the other containers.
 We can only successfully run this if we are root, have hostPID as well as a privileged security context.
-    2. The **crictl** command is like the Docker CLI but for containerd (which is the container runtime used these days by Kubernetes Nodes).
+    2. The `crictl` command is like the Docker CLI but for containerd (which is the container runtime used these days by Kubernetes Nodes).
 We can only successfully run this if we are root as well as on the host (such as breaking out with nsenter).
-4. The attacker was able to add new executables like **nmap** and the crypto miner **xmrig** to the container at runtime and run them
+4. The attacker was able to add new executables like `nmap` and the crypto miner `xmrig` to the container at runtime and run them
 5. The attacker was able to download those things from the Internet (because this Pod was able to reach everywhere on the Internet via its egress)
 6. The ServiceAccount for our service was over-provisioned and could call the K8s API to do things like launch other workloads (which it didn't need).
+    - Run:

+        ```bash
+        kubectl get rolebindings -o yaml -n security-playground && kubectl get roles -o yaml -n security-playground
+        ```

-    1. Run `kubectl get rolebindings -o yaml -n security-playground && kubectl get roles -o yaml -n security-playground` to see that the default ServiceAccount has a Role bound to it with it with the following rules/permissions:
+         to see that the default ServiceAccount has a Role bound to it with it with the following rules/permissions:

         ```yaml
         rules: